Mohabbatein: Filming

-Sharmishta Roy, a frequent Yash Raj collaborator, worked as the production designer.
+Sharmishta Roy worked as the production designer.
 She recalled the experience as creatively demanding, particularly in personalising each space to reflect the narrative.
 “The challenge is in individualising, in personalising each house to suit the script and the characters,” she told Rediff.com.
 Roy designed 13 to 14 distinct sets for the film, including Narayan Shankar’s stone-heavy office, for which she sourced props from Lohar Chawl in Mumbai.

 Filming concluded between August and September 2000.
-The film was edited by V. Karnik, with sound design by Anuj Mathur and Kunal Mehta.

-Soundtrack
+Music

-The music for Mohabbatein was composed by the duo Jatin–Lalit, with lyrics by Anand Bakshi.
+The music for Mohabbatein was composed by the duo Jatin–Lalit, with lyrics written by Anand Bakshi.
 Vocals for the younger cast members were performed by debut singers Ishaan (for Jimmy Sheirgill), Manohar Shetty (for Jugal Hansraj), Pritha Mazumdar (for Shamita Shetty), Shweta Pandit (for Kim Sharma), Sonali Bhatawdekar (for Preeti Jhangiani), and Udhbhav (for Uday Chopra).
 In an interview with Rediff.com, Lalit stated that using new voices for the newcomers was intended to give the album a fresh tonal quality, although he and Jatin faced challenges in matching the vocal textures to the actors.

 Established playback singers Lata Mangeshkar, Udit Narayan, and Jaspinder Narula lent their voices to Aishwarya Rai Bachchan, Shah Rukh Khan, and Archana Puran Singh’s characters, respectively.

 The soundtrack album comprises seven original songs and two instrumental tracks, and was released on 21 January 2000 by Saregama, which acquired the music rights for ₹75 million (US$1.67 million).
 Although critical reception was mixed, the album was a major commercial success, becoming the highest-selling Bollywood soundtrack of the year with over five million units sold.

 Jatin–Lalit received a nomination for Best Music Director at the 46th Filmfare Awards, and were also nominated in the same category at the Bollywood Movie Awards, the IIFA Awards and the Screen Awards.